How to Load a Configuration File

 // an array of IP addresses can also be specified

-We definitely recommend combining the IP address with a cookie.
-Store a secret token, e.g. secret1234
+We strongly recommend combining the IP address with a cookie.
+Store a secret token, e.g., secret1234

 , in the